 We didn’t figure a volume discount here, thinking that any discount would be offset by the fact that Highclere’s windows are larger and more elaborate compared with the straightforward, 3-foot-by-5-foot double-hung windows of our calculations; true replacements would cost considerably more.

-Energy savings: According to the energy calculator at England’s Glass and Glazing Federation, the castle would save $274 (that’s £169 for you true fans) per window per year, or a whopping $82,200!
+Energy savings: According to the energy calculator at England’s Glass and Glazing Federation, the castle would save $17 (that’s £11 for you true fans) per window per year, or $5,100 annually.

-Those windows will pay for themselves in just 6.4 years.
-Your welcome, Lord and Lady Grantham.
+Those windows will pay for themselves in 57 years, or about the time for Lord and Lady Grantham’s great-great grandchildren will inherit the estate.

 Changing the fireplaces to fireplace inserts